auwsom/resources/index.md

 - Markdown does have collapsable sections, even nested, and uses tag syntax needing ends which breaks easy additions.
   - Two spaces does indent in Markdown, but not one.
-Not collapsible, use below.
+    - Not collapsible, use below.
+  - need to have script to interpret regular indent structure, and add tags.
+    - easy enough for all nested, but need algo to close when returning.. add end tags appropriately
+    -

 <details><summary>
 Hello